Chicago/food-inspections-evaluation/README.md

 The scripts are contained in `./CODE`.

-The most important scripts are `00_Startup.R` which installs R dependencies and  `30_glmnet_model.R`, which contains our current risk model.

-The other scripts download and prepare the data.
-These data are already in the `./DATA` directory, so you should not need to run thes scripts.
+Our results can be reproduced by running `00_Startup.R` which installs R dependencies and `30_glmnet_model.R`, which contains our current risk model.
+The data have already been downloaded and prepared.
+The data files are in the `./DATA` directory.
+The data preparation scripts are a useful reference for those seeking to extract additional features from the raw data.

 DATA
 ------